-Campaign for Woodlawn receives $7,500 grant from the Fisher Charitable Foundation
+Campaign for Woodlawn Receives $7,500 Grant from the Fisher Charitable Foundation

-The Hancock County Trustees of Public Reservations, governing body of Woodlawn is pleased to announce the receipt of a $7,500 grant from the Fisher Charitable Foundation in Portland for the Campaign for Woodlawn.
+ELLSWORTH: The Hancock County Trustees of Public Reservations, governing body of Woodlawn is pleased to announce the receipt of a $7,500 grant from the Fisher Charitable Foundation, Portland, Maine for the Campaign for Woodlawn.
 The Campaign for Woodlawn will re-establish the existing Carriage Barn at the historic estate.

 Start the conversation, or Read more at Bangor Daily News.